“We are wasting time. Time wastes itself. Who are we to float in its way?” - Iain Banks

 Now again I find myself barely moving, yet effortlessly flowing through life at a languid pace.
 I'm back in a life of inaction.
 I have no goals.
 I have nothing to do.
 Nowhere to go.
 No-one in particular to meet.
 I hear those same questions again.

-"Why are you wasting your time?
-Don't you have anything to do?"
+"Why are you wasting your time, don't you have anything to do?"

 Though the world may view my state of repose as retirement, I'm excited by the field of infinite possibilities in which I lie.
 In a world, where the pressure to learn, build, break and innovate is mounting, do you value wasting time?
 The energy of action is derived from the potential of inaction.
 If that potential has no value, why value the action that springs forth?
 Society will constantly remind you to perform, but any athlete will tell you that peak performance results from relaxed muscles.
 It rests on you to remind yourself to rest.
 So here I am.
 Sitting quietly.
 Doing nothing.
+Leisure is my treasure.

 "Alice: How long is forever?
 White Rabbit: Sometimes, just one second." - Lewis Carroll